maximevaillancourt/maximevaillancourt.com/_posts/2020-05-20-setting-up-your-own-digital-garden-with-jekyll.md

 If that command succeeds and the rest of the tutorial was done correctly, in a couple of minutes, you should see your changes live on your Netlify website. 🚀

 And we're done!
 You now have your own digital garden.
 Take care of your mind and the rest will follow. 🍃

----

-If you're curious, take a look at <a class="internal-link" href="https://maximevaillancourt.com/notes">my own (tiny) digital garden right here</a>.

-Similarly, if you made it this far, you'll likely want to join the ["Digital Gardeners" Telegram group](https://nesslabs.com/digital-gardeners): we're a likeminded bunch of folks nerding out on this digital garden thing.
-Join us! 🧠